abelsj60/my-site/README.md

 This site was built around the idea of 'theatrical Web design.'

-This means that major creative elements rely on timed animation sequences to add drama to their entry, exit, or use.
+This means that major creative elements rely on timed animation sequences to add drama to their entry, exit, and use.

 As a result, the [App component](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx) state is larger than it might otherwise be so functionally unrelated sibling Components can track and participate in the animation sequence.
 A move to Redux or React Hooks may tighten this code.